Real estate in Indonesia - statistics & facts

 Untapped opportunities in Indonesia’s real estate market

 Average land prices in Indonesia have been growing across the nation.
-Prices continue to be highest in the capital city, Jakarta, which is the economic center of Indonesia.
-The average land price in industrial areas in Jakarta reached over 5.7 million Indonesian rupiah per square meter, while the landed residential home prices were almost three times higher, reaching more than 15 million Indonesian rupiah per square meter.
-In August 2019, President Joko Widodo announced that Indonesia will move its capital city to East Kalimantan in the next few years.
-Since then, the property market in Borneo Island, where East Kalimantan is located, has become more attractive than before.Indonesia’s largest real estate companies, such as PT Lippo Karawaci, PT Bumi Serpong Damai, and PT Ciputra Development have seen rising sales in the residential houses and apartments sectors over the past few years.
-This indicates that the demand for these properties in Indonesia is still high, even during the recent COVID-19 pandemic crisis.
-However, its property supplies are still relatively low.
+Prices continue to be highest in Jakarta, the economic center of Indonesia, with an average land price in its industrial areas reaching over 5.7 million Indonesian rupiah per square meter.
+Furthermore, the landed residential property prices were almost three times higher, at close to 16 million Indonesian rupiah per square meter.
+Meanwhile, Denpasar, Bali’s major hub, recorded the highest price index growth for commercial property among other big cities in Indonesia.
+The robust growth of tourism in Bali has significantly influenced the real estate market in recent years with increasing demand for accommodations, including luxury properties.Indonesia’s largest real estate companies, such as PT Lippo Karawaci, PT Bumi Serpong Damai, and PT Ciputra Development have seen rising sales in the residential houses and apartments sectors over the past few years.
+This indicates that the demand for these properties in Indonesia is still high, even during the pandemic crisis.
+However, property supplies are still relatively low.
 There is still much room for further developments to fulfill the country’s demand for residential and commercial real estate.

 Indonesia’s efforts and challenges to expand the sector